deku878/Web-Annotator-Project/README.md

 Web Annotator Extension
-1.This extension has been made using html,css,javascript 2.Features include->
+  *This extension has been made using html,css,javascript

   * ALLOWS TO HIGHLIGHT AND ADD NOTES TO THE REQUIRED TEXT

   * THE HIGHLIGHTED AND ADDED NOTES REMAIN EVEN AFTER REFRESH